dtrejopizzo/clippy-classroom-note-taker-app/README.md

 ## 📧 Support

-For support, email support@clippy.dev or open an issue on GitHub.
+For support, email support@clippy.ar or open an issue on GitHub.

 ---